|Business Rating:||4.5 / 5|

 In a Nutshell:

-The American Express Hilton Honors Business card comes with a large introductory offer that can add up to a lot of free hotel nights if you spend it strategically.
+The American Express Hilton Honors Business card comes with a large introductory offer and a generous rewards rate that can add up to a lot of free hotel nights if you spend it strategically.

 American Express Customer Service Ratings